 L. Faith Hewitt MA, UKCP

-There may be a number of reasons for considering therapeutic support at this time
+We don't always 'know' what brings us to a place of needing help, but there may be a number of reasons for considering therapeutic support at this time

 - You may be experiencing a major life change, or having flashbacks or intrusive thoughts from historical trauma